rrameshbtech/rrameshbtech.github.io/_drafts/fixing-a-ticking-time-bomb.md

 ---
 Hai there!

+Some of you might thought the title would be a click bait.
+But trust me, when I thought about writing my recent experiences in a project, this is the first and only title struck my mind.
+Though it felt dramatic, I chose this as it clearly conveys state of my mind during that project.
+The discussion of good code vs bad code might have born the next minute the first computer programmer typed his first line of code.
+But it is still hot, relevant and worth discussing.

+There are tons of articles and books about refactoring and writing good code.
+Masters like Martin Fowler, Uncle Bob and a lot of people wrote and talked a lot on writing good code.
+So we are not going to discuss about them.
+In stead, lets see how to you and your team when you had to work badly written code aka a ticking time bomb.

+### Declare it's a time bomb and it's ticking
+It is very important especially when it was built by your peers.

+### Set the expectations correct including you
+You wear safety gears by setting right expectations with others.

+Don't blame yourself or others for working in a bad code.
+Train yourself for the bad code and

+### build the safety net

+### Cut one wire at a time

+### Try to snooze first

 ## Is your code base a ticking time bomb?

+### Lack of empaty

 Let's go ahead with asking a series of questions to understand how good our code is.
 ### Am I reading with out much cognitive load?